QuiltMC/quilt-kotlin-libraries/wrapper/minecraft/src/main/kotlin/org/quiltmc/qkl/wrapper/minecraft/serialization/serialization.md

 options for its decoding, while `EncoderState` instances either provide one as a property in case of `SingleValueState` as there is only one element, or as the return value of `beforeStructureElement` in case of `StructuredEncoderState`.

+### AbstractEncoder and AbstractDecoder

+`DynamicEncoder` and `DynamicDecoder` inherit from their respective abstract classes, as the interfaces are not considered safe for direct inheritance at current stage of custom format support.
+While QKL has full control of the ktx.serialization version it bundles and would catch any changes at compile-time, using abstract versions should give more freedom on implementing new experimental features or leaving them to defaults.

+The abstract base classes also share logic between top-level and structure element encoding, significantly reducing code duplication.
+As a negative effect, they require passing state between shared and element-specific methods.
+Element-specific methods are mapped to equivalent methods in `SerializationState` subclasses:

+* `AbstractEncoder#encodeElement(descriptor): Boolean` =>
+    `StructuredEncoderState#beforeStructureElement(descriptor): ElementOptions?`
+    (`null` return interpreted as false, i.e. skip encoding element)
+* `AbstractDecoder#decodeElementIndex(descriptor): Int` =>
+  `DecoderState#getNextIndex(descriptor): Int`
+  * Magic number `CompositeDecoder.DECODE_DONE` used identically
+  * Magic number `CompositeDecoder.UNKNOWN_NAME` returned only when no additional debug info can be added to the exception, as the default exception does not include any useful data

+Both methods throw exceptions (causing the codec to immediately return a failure `DataResult`) if called on a non-structural state.

+Individual states must store their own data between element-specific calls and encoding calls, with the exception of `ElementOptions` returned by encoder states.

 ### Wrapper states